Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 What we saw was that, approximatly 90% of the loggerhead turtles were juviniles (more were small size than big).
 I case of the green turtle, the sample was so small, that there was nothing solid that we could extract from the results.

-The results of the loggerehead has sense because Canary Islands is a place for de juveniles to feed (*cite et al., 20..*), and after they migrate... ***leer mas para saber que poner***.
+The results of the loggerehead has sense because Canary Islands is a place for the juveniles to feed (Investigadores de la ULL colaboran con pescadores y cofradías para proteger a las tortugas boba y verde, 2022; Liria-Lozoa *et al.*, 2021; Mansfield & Putman, 2013), before they continue with migration patterns to reproduction rutes (as Cabo Verde for example).

 ---